arttupii/EspNowFloodingMesh/README.md

 - Retransmission support
 - Request/Reply support
 - Send and pray support (Send a message to all nodes without reply/ack)
-- Easy to configure (just set channel and secure keys)
+- Easy to configure (just set channel, secure keys and bsid)
 - Simple mqqt interface.
-- Automatic node discovery (You find the detected nodes in cache.json on RaspberryPI)
+All nodes can use mqtt services via master node (subsribe,unsubscribe,publish,get).
 - MQTT local cache on raspberry
 - Arduino